 Where high flow requirements are a major design consideration, be sure to specify a quick disconnect with an adequate Cv or effective orifice rating.
 Beswick miniature quick disconnect assemblies have effective orifices ranging from 0.035 inch (0.89 mm) to 0.180 inch (4.6 mm) diameter.
 Predictably, the size of the fitting gets larger as the effective orifice rating increases.
 The M3 sized quick disconnects (with a 0.035 inch diameter effective orifice) have a maximum hexagonal section of 0.25 inch (6.4 mm).
 The Beswick high flow dry break quick disconnect, with a 0.180 inch diameter effective orifice, has a maximum hexagonal section of 0.563 inch (14.3 mm).

 It is important to choose a quick disconnect with an adequate pressure rating.
-The Beswick snap type quick disconnect designs are rated up to a maximum of 300 to 500 psig.
-For higher pressure applications, up to 3,000 psig, consider using screw or bayonet styles quick disconnect.
+The Beswick snap type and screw type quick disconnect designs are rated up to a maximum of 300 to 500 psig.
+For higher pressure applications, up to 3,000 psig, consider using a bayonet quick disconnect.
 The bayonet style quick disconnect has the advantage of being able to disconnect one handed by turning the connection a ¼ turn.
-The bayonet design features adds extra strength to accommodate higher pressures and maintain a clean environment.
+The bayonet design features add extra strength to accommodate higher pressures and maintain a clean environment.

 The designer should however keep in mind that connection at these higher pressures can be difficult or impossible when the user must overcome the forces (force = pressure x area) acting on the shut-off mechanism(s) as well as the forces generated by the shut-off springs.